fossasia/loklak_webclient/README.md

 loklak webclient
 =====================================

-Web client for Loklak server.
+Web client for loklak server (see: https://github.com/loklak/loklak_server ).
+To use the loklak webclient, you need a running loklak server.
+Install and run it first.

 ---